 - 1 bunch green onions, white and tender green parts only, thinly sliced

 - 8 to 10 garlic cloves, chopped

 - Steamed white rice and hoisin sauce, for serving

-In a large bowl, whisk together the soy sauce, 1 cup water, the vinegars, brown sugar, sriracha, and pepper.
-Add the yellow onion, green onions, and garlic and stir to blend well.
-Add the short ribs and turn to coat well with the marinade.
-Cover with plastic wrap and let marinate in the refrigerator for at least 12 hours or, preferably, 24 hours.
+In a large bowl, whisk together soy sauce, 1 cup water, rice vinegar, white vinegar, brown sugar, sriracha, and pepper.
+Add yellow onion, green onions, and garlic and stir to blend well.
+Add short ribs and turn to coat well with marinade.
+Cover with plastic wrap and let marinate in refrigerator for at least 12 hours or, preferably, 24 hours.

 Line a large, heavy-duty baking sheet with foil.
-Remove the ribs from the marinade and shake off the onions and garlic.
-Place on the prepared baking sheet and let come to room temperature (this could take up to an hour).
+Remove ribs from marinade and shake off onions and garlic.
+Place on prepared baking sheet and let come to room temperature (this could take up to an hour).

 Preheat the broiler.
-Broil the ribs until the surface of the meat begins to caramelize, 5 to 7 minutes.
-Remove from the broiler, turn, slide back under the broiler, and broil until cooked through, about 5 minutes longer.
-Remove from the broiler and serve right away with rice, hoisin sauce, and additional sriracha.
+Broil the ribs until surface of meat begins to caramelize, 5 to 7 minutes.
+Remove from broiler, turn, slide back under the broiler, and broil until cooked through, about 5 minutes longer.
+Remove from broiler and serve right away with rice, hoisin sauce, and additional sriracha.